-HST Global, Inc. is an integrated Health and Wellness company that is developing and/or acquiring a network of Wellness Centers worldwide with the primary focus on homeopathic and alternative treatments of late stage cancer.
-In addition, the Company intends to acquire innovative products for the treatment of late stage cancer.
-The Company primarily focuses on homeopathic and alternative product candidates that are undergoing or have already completed significant clinical testing for the treatment of late stage cancer.
+HST Global, Inc. is an integrated Health and Wellness Biotechnology company that is developing and/or acquiring a network of Wellness Centers worldwide with the primary focus on homeopathic and alternative treatments of late stage cancer and other life threatening diseases.
+In addition, the Company intends to acquire innovative products for the treatment of life threatening diseases.
+The Company primarily focuses on homeopathic and alternative product candidates that are undergoing or have already completed significant clinical testing for the treatment of late stage cancer and/or life threatening diseases.